logo for dog-health-handbook.com

 Honey, sugar, peppermint has soothing effect on the epithelial of throat.
 It may be helpful in reducing cough, and are safe to use along with antibiotics.

 There are also homeopathic natural remedies available that can provide additional support for dogs suffering from Canine Kennel Cough.
-PetAlive KC-Defense Formula can naturally treat and help guard your pet against acute kennel cough and other respiratory infections.
+PetAlive KC-Defense Formula can naturally help to temporarily relieve symptoms such as sneezing and coughs.

 Prevention: